List of power stations in Ethiopia: Energy mix foreseen

 Ethiopia is now aiming as much as possible at geothermal energy, in contrast to the years before 2015, when the country focused almost exclusively on hydropower.
 Power plants with geothermal energy usually have a high and constant power output with high capacity factors which makes this kind of energy highly competitive in the long term.
 Also, geothermal energy can be used for baseload power plants.
 Geothermal energy is unlimited and always available, which is not always the case for hydropower (in times of drought, for example).
 Hydropower is still much cheaper and has the largest share in Ethiopian plans.

 Ethiopia with its quickly increasing electricity demand of over 30% requires new power plants, immediately.

-But at the same time, the construction of new power plants is incredibly slow, in 2015 only 3.9% of the energy target (energy from new power plants) had been achieved for the timeframe from 2010–2015 due to lack of public financing.
+However, the construction of new power plants is incredibly slow; in 2015 only 3.9% of the energy target (energy from new power plants) had been achieved for the timeframe from 2010 to 2015 due to lack of public financing.
 Ethiopia learned its lesson and is now seeking financing from private investors.
 These investors should build and also operate power plants for 25 years as Independent Power Producers (IPP), each equipped with a Power Purchasing Agreement (PPA).

-Therefore, Ethiopia is now experimenting with Public-private partnerships with IPP's for the construction of most if not all powervplants.
+Therefore, Ethiopia is now experimenting with public-private partnerships with IPPs for the construction of most if not all power plants.
 This happens in the hope to have many power plants being constructed simultaneously, something, Ethiopia cannot do due to its own limited financial resources.
 This also means that the original Ethiopian plans dealing with a priority order of power plants to be constructed until 2025 or 2037 is dead, as the free market has its own priority order.